looprock/openvpn_gsuite_auth/vpnauth/README.md

 # About

 vpnauth is a self-service portal for user on-boarding and managing their password and TOTP credentials.
-At this point it naively assumes you're using TOTP as part of your authentication flow and won't work without TOTP being configured; though I might try to fix that.

 # Configuration